-Ensigns are known as junior rank commissioned officers.
-The full commitment to service is three years upon the receipt of commission.
-Ensigns are assigned onboard at division and will typically lead a group of petty officers and enlisted personnel.
+Ensigns are known as junior-rank commissioned officers.
+The full commitment to service is three years upon the receipt of the commission.
+Ensigns are assigned onboard at the division and will typically lead a group of petty officers and enlisted personnel.

 Lieutenant Junior Grade (O-2)